 But the College’s sustainability ambitions go beyond the new building itself.

 “So often we follow the lead of our students,” says Provost Moran.
 “They inspired us with their work on sustainability around the College, their leadership on climate change and their hope that they would have programs and opportunities that meaningfully addressed the issues that mattered most to them.”

 The College recognized this when it introduced the Butterfield Stream on Sustainability and the Environment for first-year students.
 The Lawsons’ support will now make it possible for Trinity to weave sustainability into its upper-year and co-curricular programs as well.
 As part of the Integrated Sustainability Initiative, the College will be able to increase course offerings, research opportunities and internships as well as to connect with partners at U of T and in the community.
 It will transform the College into a “living lab,” creating connections across academic offerings and enabling research projects focused on the new building.

-The new building’s Farm to Table program will be an example of the living lab in action.
+The Lawson Centre for Sustainability’s Farm to Table program will be an example of the living lab in action.
 This program will include a participatory urban farming initiative as well as eco-friendly food preparation, consumption and waste management.